 - Frame step over

 This inward swinging door has a flat threshold with an adjustable sweep, a deadbolt lock, and an inset pull handle so that an outward swinging wooden door can be mounted over it to hide the shelter entrance.
 There is no extra cost for any of these threshold options.
-See page seven of the manual for detail drawings of these thresholds.
+See page eight of the manual for detail drawings of these thresholds.